-On the first of each month, the amount of your rent can be withdrawn automatically from your bank account and deposited directly in the OMHM's account.
-Save money on stamps, always pay on time, and settle your rent without leaving your home.
-The system gives you one less worry every month.
+With direct debit, the amount of your rent will be withdrawn automatically from your bank account and deposited directly in the OMHM's account on the first day of each month.
+You will be able to save money on stamps, always pay on time, and settle your rent without leaving your home.
+Direct debit gives you one less worry every month.

-To take advantage of this program, download the form in the Tenant Services section at www.omhm.qc.ca.
+To take advantage of this program, download the form in the Tenant Services section at www.omhm.qc.ca/en

-Payments can also be made by electronic transfer (telephone or Internet), as well as at automated teller machines and branch offices of major financial institutions.
+Payments can also be made by electronic transfer (telephone or Internet), at automated teller machines and branch offices of major financial institutions.